 insulating against cold

 Garry is a high-quality HSPU faux leather with a textile look.
 It conveys visual cosiness and comfort and at the same time offers the functional advantages of faux leather.

 Romy has a beautifully grained, matt surface that can hardly be distinguished haptically from genuine leather.
 The leather look is supported by warm natural shades.

-Ena, on the other hand, is modern and bold with its smooth, metallic surface and strong accentuated colours.
+Ena is modern and bold with its smooth, metallic surface and strong accentuated colours.
 In addition to the classic metallic tones such as gold, copper and silver, strong tones such as orange and red stand out.

 Jago has a natural leather apperance; its slight vintage look makes it extremely suitable for the furnishing of a modern hotel.
 It is ideal for headboards, bed surrounds and seating furniture of all kind.
 The authenticity of the faux leather is underlined by the colour range which concentrates on natural and grey tones.

 Kano is a faux leather with a fine graphically embossed structure and a modern metallic sheen.
 The colour range comprises metal tones such as steel, titanium, silver and bronze as well as black and white.

 Solo has a large colour palette with strong colours paired with natural leather tones.
 Solo is particularly beautiful in combination with upholstery fabrics from the DELIGARD series.

 For samples, Information please connect with Nisha Desai- email@example.com or call 702-622-8321.
 Talk to you soon.
 You can check our collections at: